 VISION AND MISSION

-Ernest Green is a graduate of the Peabody Conservatory of Music and while there, was a student of, and assistant to, Frederik Prausnitz.
+J. Ernest Green is a graduate of the Peabody Conservatory of Music and while there, was a student of Frederik Prausnitz, who he was also an assistant conductor for.
 In addition to his musical activities, Mr. Green is an avid advocate for the arts.
 He has served as a music panelist for the Maryland State Arts Council and an advisor on its Strategic Planning Committee.
 In 2002, he was given the Performing Arts Award by the Arts Council of Anne Arundel County and, in 2012 was awarded the Lifetime Achievement Award.

 Live Arts Maryland thanks its sponsors